Extremal Peisert-type graphs without the strict-EKR property: Abstract

 \section{Abstract}

-It is known that Paley graphs of square order have the strict-EKR property.
+It is known that Paley graphs of square order have the strict-EKR property, that is, all maximum cliques are canonical cliques.
 Peisert-type graphs are natural generalizations of Paley graphs and some of them also have the strict-EKR property.
-Given a prime power $q$, we study extremal Peisert-type graphs of order $q^2$ without the strict-EKR property, that is, Peisert-type graphs of order $q^2$ without the strict-EKR property and with the minimum number of edges.
-First, we determine this minimum number of edges for each value of $q$.
-If $q$ is a square, we show the uniqueness of the extremal graph and its isomorphism with certain affine polar graph.
-Using the isomorphism, we conclude that there is no Hilton-Milner type result for this extremal graph.
-We also prove the tightness of the weight-distribution bound for both non-principal eigenvalues of this graph.
-If $q$ is a cube but not a square, we show the uniqueness of the extremal graph and determine the number and the structure of non-canonical cliques.
-Finally, we show such uniqueness result does not extend to all $q$.
+Given a prime power $q \geq 3$, we study Peisert-type graphs of order $q^2$ without the strict-EKR property and with the minimum number of edges and we call such graphs extremal.
+We determine number of edges in extremal graphs for each value of $q$.
+If $q$ is a a square or a cube, we show the uniqueness of the extremal graph and classify all maximum cliques explicitly.
+Moreover, when $q$ is a square, we prove that there is no Hilton-Milner type result for the extremal graph, and show the tightness of the weight-distribution bound for both non-principal eigenvalues of this graph.